2003 Hengyang fire: Construction

 The building never received documentation allowing the construction.
 Instead, the company used outdated permits that merely showed the transfer of land rights to the developers.
 The construction company was not certified nor even qualified, and the construction of the building itself never received a permit.
 By paying a different company with a designing permit a total of 10,000 RMB, the developers were able to have the building appear as if had been legitimately designed.
 Upon completion of the residential portion of the building in October 1998, residents were immediately allowed to move in without the building undergoing a comprehensive inspection.
 Before an inspection is completed, the building should not be inhabited, and the residency certificates are only supposed to be issued after the inspection.
 The building was never inspected, as it had not received a permit to be built.
 As a building that had never been certified, it should not have been able to be sold, but the construction company forged documents that gave it the appearance of a legally constructed building.
 Through 'pre-sales', the developers were able to sell off housing that would otherwise have been illegal, and impossible to sell without a residential permit.

 Nonetheless, a preliminary inspection upon completion by firefighters revealed that the building did not have adequate spacing to the buildings next to it, that there were less fire hydrants than such a building should have and insufficient firefighting apparatus inside the building.
 In theory, the fire department had the authority to fine the building owners and prevent its use, as stipulated in the 'Firefighting Law'.

 A resident of Hengzhou Tower recalled that in 1999, the walls and ceiling around the kitchen and toilet started leaking water, and horizontal beams in the centre of the living room had shown cracks.
 Some of the vendors who used level 1 as a warehouse burned sulfur for the gas that it creates to process dried food.
 Although this was seen as a fire hazard, the property management group paid no attention to it even after the residents put together a petition.

+The construction permit was issued in 2000 for a 6-story building.
+Even then, the actual plans were not handed over to the city archives.
+Out of over 20 developments by Yongxing Group, only 3 were provided to the city archives for inspection.
+The company used various excuses, such as being a private company or lobbying politicians to avoid more detailed scrutiny.
+From the available plans, several penalty notices were issued to the company, though this process complicated relations between the company and the archives, with the drawn out legal process hampering efforts to get more plans of their building developments.